AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ All capi calls redirected to the function
 - ✅ Gets firebaseConfig and whatever needed for authorization
 - Private repos - fetch and save and deploy
-- Run server app preview from Studio
+- ✅ Server app runner uploads and runs previews of server apps
-- Server apps in preview update immediately
+- ✅ Server apps in preview update immediately
+- Studio uploads server apps
+- Server apps in preview are secured
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can use Firebase authorization